carpentries-incubator/geospatial-python/_episodes/20-crop-raster-data.md

 system of `cf_boundary_crop`.
 Tip: we can use `rio.reproject()` function.
 > 2. Crop the `raster_clip`.
 > 3. Visualize the cropped data.
-> 4. Store the results.
+> 4. Store the raster as a GeoTIFF file (`crop_fields.tif`).
 Tip: we learned how to do this in the first episode.
 >
 > > ## Solution
 > >